timomer/HAPP/README.md

 * Suggested Temp Basal based on OpenAPS.org algorithm
 * Notifications for Android and Android Wear when a new Temp Basal is suggested
 * Visuals showing Carb and IOB over time and Basal vs Temp Basal adjustments
+* Multiple algorithm support OpenAPS.org Android port, openaps-js & OpenAPS oref0
+* Nightscout integration, Treatments & Temp Basal

 As of now the App can be used to inform the user at a user set time interval suggested Temp Basal as calculated by the OpenAPS.org algorithm, this can then be manually set on the users pump.
 This allows a Diabetic with any pump to experiment with the OpenAPS algorithm.

 Requirements:
-* xDrip device and App for capturing blood sugar values
+* xDrip App for capturing blood sugar values
 * Android 5.0

 ### What's next?